nixer89/rippled/Builds/linux/README.md

 ## Unit Tests (Recommended)

-`rippled` builds a set of unit tests into the server executable.
-To run these unit tests after building, pass the `--unittest` option to the compiled `rippled` executable.
+`xrpld` builds a set of unit tests into the server executable.
+To run these unit tests after building, pass the `--unittest` option to the compiled `xrpld` executable.
 The executable will exit with summary info after running the unit tests.